 Key words should be written from 3 to 5 words.

-Introduction should include the literature review related to study.
-The purpose/s and hypothesis of study should be indicated in the last paragraph of introduction.
+Introduction should include the literature review related to the study.
+The purpose/s and hypothesis of study should be indicated in the last paragraph of the introduction.

 Materials and Methods should be brief, clear, and without unnecessary details.
-Studies based on animal experiments should include an approval statement of Ethical Committee in the materials and methods section of manuscript.
-Type of research (descriptive, observation, experimental, case-control, follow-up etc.), characteristics of subjects, inclusion and exclusion criteria, sampling method if it was used in conjunction with the data collection phase, and reason for sampling method without probability if it was used should be indicated.
-Sample size and its calculation method, power value if calculated, and censored and missing numbers should be indicated.
+Studies based on animal experiments should include an approval statement of Ethical Committee in the materials and methods section of the manuscript.
+Type of research (descriptive, observation, experimental, case-control, follow-up etc.), characteristics of subjects, inclusion and exclusion criteria, sampling method if it was used in conjunction with the data collection phase, and reason for sampling method without probability, if it was used, should be indicated.
+Sample size and its calculation method, power value is calculated, and censored and missing numbers should be indicated.
 Statistical analysis and its software applications should be indicated.